qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - is it possible to mark all as read thanks
 - i how do i mark all as read in the app for the unread folder
 - is there an option to mark all unread email as read
-- hey i have a question i have lots of unread emails is there a way to mark them all as read instead of of at a time i know i can select all of my emails but i cannot mark them as read i was able to mark them all as read on gmail com but for some reason they stay marked as unread in the app please help tom
+- hey i have a question i have lots of unread emails is there a way to mark them all as read instead of of at a time i know i can select all of my emails but i cannot mark them as read i was able to mark them all as read on gmail com but for some reason they stay marked as unread in the app
 - need an option for mark all as read
 - i why are all messages always marked read even new mails are marked read automatically
 - its of you just can't mark all emails as read at the same time